Cloud Provider SDKs in Python: Architecture & Implementation Patterns

 Unit Testing with moto/localstack and pytest

-Isolate SDK calls using moto or localstack containers to simulate cloud APIs without network egress.
+Isolate SDK calls using moto (intercepted in-process) or localstack (runs locally as a Docker container) to simulate cloud APIs without network egress.
 Parameterize test suites across multiple regions to validate routing and error handling.
-State implication: Live API testing during CI introduces flaky builds and unpredictable state mutations.
+Live API testing during CI introduces flaky builds and unpredictable state mutations.

 Integration Testing Against Ephemeral Environments